 - The cup feels like it’s gaping at the top of the cup, parts of the cup has creases or dents.

 - It’s been six months since the last time you bought a bra, bras should only last anywhere from 6-12 months, this completely depends on how many you have to rotate, how often you wear them, wash them, the quality of the bra, and how you take care of them.
 A good quality bra will last you longer than a cheaper bra.

 Go to this post here to see pictures of the signs your bra isn’t fitting correctly.

 Ways to maximize your bra.

-- Shop at places where you can find good deals on quality bras.
-It’s worth the money to invest in your bras, don’t settle by going to places like Walmart, Kmart, Target, and places like this.
+- It’s worth the money to invest in your bras.
+Don’t settle by going to places like Walmart, Kmart, Target, and places like this.
 Their bras aren’t good quality and will only last you a very short amount of time, they don’t come in a variety of sizes, and they tend to be less comfortable.
-Shop the sales, use coupons, and all major department stores have big sales every year, these are great times to stock up.
-My two other favorite places to purchase a bra is Nordstrom Rack and Amazon.
+Be patient and shop sales.

-- Try to stick bras that have a more forgiving cup, ones that have a flexible fabric like in a soft cup bra, Diana’s bra has this characteristic, are perfect because they tend to contour to the changes in your breast shape and size better.
-I don’t recommend molded cup bras when losing weight, once they no longer fit you, they will gap, crease, and you can see this underneath your clothing.
+- Try to stick to bras that have a more forgiving cup, ones that have a flexible fabric like in a soft cup bra.
+They're perfect because they tend to contour to the changes in your breast shape and size better.
+I don’t recommend molded cup bras when losing weight.
+Once they no longer fit you, they will gap, crease, and you can see this underneath your clothing.